Telehealth has made it easier for patients to book medical follow-up appointments, which is particularly important for people with chronic diseases.

 Dr Andrew Baird, a GP in Melbourne, is a strong advocate for video consultations.
 He believes that phone consultations are only for low acuity and well-defined problems.

 “You’ve got the visual interaction and your rapport is improved.
-You connect with someone visually,” he said in a radio interview.
+You connect with someone visually,” he told Hope 103.2.

 “You’ve got facial expressions, you’ve got gestures, you’ve got movements, so you’re potentially going to feel more connected socially with someone and that’s important for rapport.”